pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

 2.4 Define a distributed train function that wraps the model in FSDP

 **Note: to save the FSDP model, we need to save the state_dict on each rank then on Rank 0 save the overall states.
-This is only available in Pytorch nightlies at the moment.**
+This is only available in Pytorch nightlies, current Pytorch release is 1.11 at the moment.**

 .. code-block:: python